h3-Hanouzz/swaywm-config-han/README.md

 # swaywm-config-han
-My @swaywm config file.
-Thanks @jtbx for the original file.
+My @swaywm configuration.
+Thanks @jtbx for the original sway config!
+Thanks to @MrVivekRajan for the orginal Waybar and wlogout configs!
+Thanks to @matheushenriquereiter for the wofi config!